r0zetta/collaborative_filtering/README.md

 ![UK2019 200_20 annotated](images/fastai_UK2019_exp1_200_20_4_anon.png)

+This attack methodology becomes quite effective at low numbers of amplifiers (100-500) when the number of retweets is increased.
+This is significant for attackers who don't have access to large number of fake accounts, or smaller followback rings.
+However, larger collaborative communities on Twitter can easily exert pressuer on recommendations with just a few retweets.
+Note that it is entirely possible that members of a followback ring may already have retweeted the high-profile account or the target, thus lessening the resulting requirements for good attack coverage.

 Since the US2020 dataset was created by following specific Twitter accounts, it is likely more similar to the sort of feed a user on that platform would see on their home timeline.
 By default, Twitter curates a user's home timeline, and thus if it were to use a retweet similarity algorithm similar to the one implemented in these experiments, it would be susceptible to such manipulation.
 Twitter has openly stated that they factor "Likes" into building timelines, so it may be possible that a similar mechanism using the "Like" button instead of the "Retweet" button may be effective at surfacing content on the control users' timelines in real life.
 This method may also be relevant if Twitter's recommendations for which accounts that user should follow were based on a similar mechanism (although that is not likely to be the case).